pingidentity/pingidentity-devops-getting-started/README.md

 # Ping Identity DevOps - Getting Started
-Provides foundational examples to get familarized with the various moving parts in the devops toolkit.
-Throughout this repository, we'll cover the basics of running PingFederate, PingDirectory, PingAccess and more in docker containers.
+Provides foundational examples to get familiar with the DevOps toolkit.
+In this repository, we'll cover the basics of running PingFederate, PingDirectory, PingAccess, and more in Docker containers.

 To view the documentation only, check out [gitbook](https://pingidentity-devops.gitbook.io/devops/)

 ## Contents

-* 10-docker-standalone    - Run Ping Identity standalone products in docker containers
+* 10-docker-standalone    - Run Ping Identity standalone products in Docker containers
-* 11-docker-compose       - Define and run multi-container Ping Identity docker images with Docker Compose
+* 11-docker-compose       - Define and run multi-container Ping Identity Docker images with Docker Compose
 * 12-docker-swarm         - Deploy Ping Identity product stacks using Docker Swarm
-* 20-kubernetes-minikube  - Deploy PingDirectory in a local minikube environment
+* 20-kubernetes-minikube  - Deploy PingDirectory in a local Minikube environment
 * 21-kubernetes-amazon    - Deploy PingDirectory in AWS using Kubernetes

-## ldapsdk Tool
+## ldapsdk tool
-Use the `ldapsdk` tool in the top level directory to startup an `ldap-sdk-tools` container allowing for easy access to the LDAP SDK Tools (i.e. ldapsearch, ldapmodify, ...)
+Use the `ldapsdk` tool in the top level directory to startup an `ldap-sdk-tools` container allowing for easy access to the LDAP SDK Tools (such as ldapsearch, ldapmodify, and other tools).

 Running `ldapsdk` the first time will help configure your settings.
 After that, you simply run.
-To edit the settings in the future, simply user the configure opton:
+To edit the settings in the future, use the configure option:
 `ldapsdk configure`.

-## Bash profile docker helper aliases
+## Bash profile Docker helper aliases
-Several aliases are available in the utility `bash_profile_docker` to perform common docker commands with containers, images, services, etc...
-You can easily source this from you bash startup file (i.e. .bash_profile) to make easy use of these alias.
+Several aliases are available in the utility `bash_profile_docker` to perform common Docker commands with containers, images, services, and so on.
+You can easily source this from your bash startup file (i.e. .bash_profile) to make easy use of these alias.

 ## Docker images

-* A complete listing of Ping Identity's public images used in these examples are available at [Docker Hub](https://hub.docker.com/u/pingidentity/)
+* A complete listing of Ping Identity's public images used in these examples is available at [Docker Hub](https://hub.docker.com/u/pingidentity/)

 ## Troubleshooting
-> This repository is based on Ping Identity's images hosted on Docker hub.
-These images are currently receiving iterative updates.
-Please prune images as a first step if noticing issues with the included samples.

-This repoistory is in active development and has not been offically released.
+This repository is in active development and has not been officially released.
-If you experiece issues with this project, please feel free to log it by opening an issue.
+If you experience issues with this project, please feel free to log it by opening an issue.